HeyPublisher/amazon-book-store/README.md

 ###Frequently Asked Questions

-= Can I Use This Widget More Than Once In My Sidebar? = Yes.
+**Can I Use This Widget More Than Once In My Sidebar?**
+Yes.
 Absolutely.
 Each instance can be configured separately.
-Give them separate titles - even separate Affiliate IDs.
+Give the widgets separate titles - even separate Affiliate IDs.
 You **must** use the same Affiliate 'country' for each widget instance, however.

 ###Screenshots